 - Shoes for healthy feet

 - Mobility without a prosthesis

 Motivation Australia has since continued to develop further Keep Moving training modules through programmes such as the Samoa Integrated Mobility Device Project and Tonga Rehabilitation and Mobility Project, where these additional Keep Moving modules enabled more training to be provided to personnel working in these areas.
 These programmes have been funded by the Australian Government.

 The most recent additions to the Keep Moving modules include:

 All Keep Moving modules have been peer-reviewed.

-If you would like to download electronic copies of the Keep Moving training resources, please contact Senior Programme Advisor, Lee Brentnall.
+If you would like more information about the Keep Moving training resources and their contents, please contact Senior Programme Advisor, Lee Brentnall.

 Keep Moving resources were developed in partnership with the College of Medicine, Nursing and Health Science, Fiji National University (FNU) and the International Society of Prosthetics and Orthotics’ Australian Member Society – Outreach Committee (ISPO Australia Outreach).
 The project was funded by the WHO Western Region Pacific Office.